A Showcase of Success

 A trip upstairs will give visitors a look “under the skin” of a Zetor tractor via a selection of cutaway engines and transmissions.

-The final room, also on the second floor, serves as a relaxation area and forms an atrium with the entry hall so it is possible to look into the showroom from above.
+The final room, also on the second floor, serves as a relaxation and temporary exhibition area that forms an atrium with the entry hall so it is possible to look into the showroom from above.

 Modern and Interactive